How Travel Deliciously Uses Food, Storytelling, and Community Connections to Transform Travel

 Amalfi Nonnas: Living Culinary Heritage in Italy

-One of the most beloved features of our Amalfi Coast culinary journey is cooking side-by-side with the nonnas—women whose recipes are stitched into the coastline itself.
+One of the most beloved features of our Amalfi Coast culinary journey is cooking side-by-side with the nonnas—the ultimate culinary artisans whose recipes are stitched into the coastline itself.

 They teach our guests:

-• These hands-on experiences inspired the culinary classes and artisan visits included in our Old Europe Christmas Markets trip, where guests will meet bakers, woodcarvers, gingerbread artisans, and small producers throughout Germany, Austria, and the Czech Republic.
+- These hands-on experiences inspired the culinary classes and artisan visits included in our Old Europe Christmas Markets trip, where guests will meet bakers, woodcarvers, gingerbread artisans, and small producers throughout Germany, Austria, and the Czech Republic.
+By supporting local artisans on the Amalfi Coast or in Nuremberg, you step directly into a cherished tradition.

 Polish Pierogi-Makers: Community, Culture, and Comfort Food

-During our Polish culinary adventures, guests gather in community halls and kitchens with local women who have perfected pierogi over decades.
+During our Polish culinary adventures, guests gather in community halls and kitchens with local women who have perfected the artisan craft of pierogi over decades.

 Together, we:

-These intimate, community-rooted experiences reflect the kind of travel we’re bringing to our 2026 and 2027 itineraries, including our NYC Christmas trip, where we’ll highlight immigrant-made holiday treats, and the Salt Lake Temple Open House trip, which will include new opportunities to meet artisans, bakers, and regional makers unique to Utah.
+These intimate, community-rooted experiences reflect the kind of travel we’re bringing to our 2026 and 2027 itineraries, including our NYC Christmas trip, where we’ll highlight immigrant artisans and their holiday treats, and the Salt Lake Temple Open House trip, which will include new opportunities to meet artisans, bakers, and regional makers unique to Utah.

 Wherever we go, makers lead the way.